thompsonj/thompsonj.github.io/_posts/2019/2019-08-02-fmri-processing-setup.md

 I used the online [BIDS validator](https://bids-standard.github.io/bids-validator/) to verify everything was named and organized correctly.
 The validator found a number of errors that I had to correct which helped me to better understand the BIDS format.

 ## Step 3.6: Put the BIDS data into Datalad datasets
 If I had used HeuDiConv, I think this could have happened automatically.
-Instead, I created my Datalad dataset after the fact.
+Instead, I created my Datalad dataset as I converted the dicoms.
 I honestly didn't find the Datalad documentation very clear on what the conventions are for organizing a large Dataset, but gathered somewhat indirectly that the idea is to have several nested Datalad datasets.
 For example, the highest level folder containing your BIDS dataset would be the highest level Datalad dataset, within which each subject folder 'sub-<sub_label>' would be it's own Datalad dataset.
 If data were collected over more than one sessions, each session directory 'ses-<session_label>'.
 I also made my stimuli directory it's own Datalad dataset.
 This compartmentalization may make the dataset easier to work with and version control in the future.

 Create nested Datalad datasets with `datalad create`